maddy9859/devlog/_posts/2013-07-03-Twitter-Plugin-For-Django-CMS.md

 categories: [javascript, code-style]
 title: Twitter Plugin for Django CMS
 keywords: twitter, python, Django
-summary: javascript styling guide I follow for node.js.
-Other style guide references
+summary: about the twitter plugin for django cms
 author: vinitcool76
 ---

 Last week, We came across an issue that Twitter removed support for v1.0 of its REST API.
-As a result, all sites using Django CMS twitter plugin had no longer access to the twitter stream.It was a problem because we used it in couple of our sites.
+As a result, all sites using Django CMS twitter plugin had no longer access to the twitter stream.
+It was a problem because we used it in couple of our sites.
 Since there was no fix available at that time, we decided to come up with a new plugin.

 ## Design